6 Core Principles, Virtually!

 Here are several ways to create safety:

-• Set the expectation of safety by laying out clear guidelines, from the get-go, about how people are expected to communicate with each other.
+• Set the expectation of safety by laying out clear guidelines, from the start, about how people are expected to communicate with each other.
 For example, simple reminders like “no CAPS to show emotion,” and no harsh words.

-• Invite a leader for team tasks (so that they can organize, encourage and affirm comments).
+• Invite a leader for team tasks (so that they can organize, encourage, and affirm comments).

 • Assign small groups to exchange ideas and debate among themselves.

-5. Engagement If I’m not fully engaged, I’m not learning.
+If I’m not fully engaged, I’m not learning.

-How many of us have been to e-learning opportunities that had the e- but not the learning?
+How many of us have been to e-learning opportunities that had the ‘e-’ but not the ‘learning’?
 How can we design e-learning courses to engage everyone?
-Here are some ways I saw it happen:
+Adults learn when they are fully and actively engaged in the process of learning, not when they are passive recipients of someone else’s learning.
+This active engagement involves their intellect, their feelings, and their physical actions.

 • Communicate well in advance of the first day of the event to help everyone get ready (i.e. date in calendar, time set aside, log-in information handy);